Boost your Immunity this Winter with Essential Foods

 Foods contain many compounds that may improve our immunity.
 These include well-known nutrients like vitamin C and potassium to lesser-known elements such as phytonutrients.
 Each of these work at antioxidants in the body to help rid it of free radicals, reduce damage by these toxins, and to help strengthen our overall health and body’s ability to fight germs and sickness.

 Cysteine Containing Foods

 Foods that contain many phytonutrients include bell peppers, carrots, berries, and grapes.
-Making a large pot of vegetable soup with chicken broth can be a very effective means of improving your immune system during the winter months.
-Hot teas also contain a fair number of polyphenols, a class of phytonutrient, which act as antioxidants in the body.
-They reduce inflammation and are antiviral making them ideal for immune boosting needs.
+Making a large pot of vegetable soup with chicken broth can be a very effective means of helping improve your immune system during the winter months.* Hot teas also contain a fair number of polyphenols, a class of phytonutrient, which act as antioxidants in the body.

 Foods that provide vitamin D include: fatty fish, like tuna, mackerel and salmon.

 An advanced all-in-one multivitamin for women with over 25 essential vitamins & minerals.
 Designed to provide a set of daily nutrients a woman needs for overall support.*